-For her second issue on appeal, Mother claims the district court abused its discretion by finding it was in the children's best interests to terminate her parental rights because it failed to "properly analyze[] the matter."
-According to Mother: "The district court's decision was void of consideration of the emotional trauma that would be caused [and the] court further failed to weigh the likely trauma against a further delay in permanency."
+For his second issue on appeal, Father claims the district court abused its discretion by finding it was in the children's best interests to terminate his parental rights because it failed to "properly analyze[] the matter."
+According to Father, "[t]he district court's decision was void of consideration of the emotional trauma that would be caused to the children [and the] court further failed to weigh the likely trauma against a further delay in permanency."